deepsquare-io/ClusterFactory/web/docs/contributing.md

-# How to contribute to Cluster Factory
+---
+sidebar_position: 6
+---

+# Contributing

 You can read the contributing guide in the [official GitHub repository](https://github.com/SquareFactory/cluster-factory-ce/blob/main/CONTRIBUTING.md).